architectural design process step by step to Your Dream home

 Each step involves many factors to consider.
 For example, the first step, incorporates the Client’s requirements, site information and buildability.
 And other essential aspects of the house such as the aesthetics of the house design.
 Preliminary discussions on Construction costs and the project’s feasibility occur at this stage as do preliminary studies on the choice of building materials.

-And in the second step, includes the Concept, Sketch and Design development.
-You are brainstorming design ideas to come up with the right solutions for your house.
+The second step, includes the Concept, Sketch and Design development.
+At Concept Design stage, design ideas are brainstormed to come up with the best solutions for your house.
 The science of building, technical information and aesthetic design are all considered.

 At each step of the architectural design process, we expect and encourage feedback from our Clients.
 Although this is not a step in itself, input from our Clients is integral to our design process.